 Uzbekistan culture is oriental fairy tale book that looks forward to its readers!

 Architecture of Uzbekistan is characterized by amazing buildings such as caravan-serais or hotels for travelers.
 Here tired travelers with a huge caravan of horses, camels and donkeys could make a stop after long travel.
 From old times on the territory of Uzbekistan dervishes, pilgrims who traveled from one holy place to another used special hotels called khanagha.
 Religious travelers or palmers could spend the night in khanagha (or khanaka) without payment.
 So Uzbekistan culture became more impregnated day by day.

 Rich archaeological remains in the area preserve an intriguing mix of Hellenistic, Buddhist and Scythian influences in the laconic desert castles of Khorezm and Bactria and trace a development to the rich Sogdian palaces and wall paintings of Varakhsha and Afrosiyab.
 But it was the arrival of Islam in the eighth century and its alien synthesis of styles that transformed the face of Central Asia as much as its soul.

-Most travellers arrive in Uzbekistan in summer to bake in a dry country aptly termed ‘the sunny republic’, as every year brings over 300 days of sunshine and 300 millimeters (12 inches) of rainfall.
-Travelling to Uzbekistan is most pleasant from the brief spring that dusts the desert with floral colour until early June and from September to early November.
+Most travelers arrive in Uzbekistan in summer to bake in a dry country aptly termed ‘the sunny republic’, as every year brings over 300 days of sunshine and 300 millimeters (12 inches) of rainfall.
+Travelling to Uzbekistan is most pleasant from the brief spring that dusts the desert with floral color until early June and from September to early November.
 The burning heat of summer is offset by low humidity, relatively cool evenings and bazaar stalls crowded with fresh fruit, and winter too is dry and sunny.